 Just pull the pin out and a very loud 125 decibel sound and flashing strobe light will emit from it so that everyone knows you’re in danger.
 These small objects can easily be thrown into a bag or pocket.
 We’d recommend the following personal safety alarms:

-A security umbrella looks and functions like a regular umbrella, and provides an element of surprise in a threatening situation.
+A security self defense umbrella looks and functions like a regular umbrella, and provides an element of surprise in a threatening situation.
 Since its's built with a heavy frame and steel tip, a security umbrella can deliver a strong defensive strike.

 With its clever hidden compartment, this stainless-steel bottle is your stealthy sidekick for stashing cash, cards, keys and those little treasures you don't want the world to find.
 And here's the kicker: it's a fully functional water bottle and can be used as a defense tool if it's filled with ice.
 Check prices on Amazon.